This Day in History: April 30

 - 1798: The U.S Department of the Navy forms.

-- 1803: Chancellor Robert Livingston and James Monroe sign the Louisiana Purchase Treaty in Paris at a cost of $15 million
+- 1803: Chancellor Robert Livingston and James Monroe sign the Louisiana Purchase Treaty in Paris at a cost of $15 million.

-- 1859: Charles Dickens' "A Tale Of Two Cities" is first published in literary periodical "All the Year Round."
+- 1859: Charles Dickens' "A Tale Of Two Cities" is first published, in the literary periodical "All the Year Round."

 - 1864: New York becomes the first state to charge a hunting license fee.